frovedis/frovedis/doc/manual/python/ml/fpgrowth.md

           mango   cake         apple           banana  1           1     0.25     NULL

+**This output will be visible on server side.
+No such output will be visible on client side.**

 These above generated rules can also be saved and loaded separately as shown below:

     rule.save("./out/FPRule")